Regulations of the 7th Seifert Competition, Kraków, Poland, June 17-20, 2026

 The Organiser shall provide a concert hall complete with a sound system, lights and support services.
 The Organiser will also provide a rhythm section consisting of a piano, a double-bass and percussion, with which the qualified candidates will be able to rehearse before each performance.
 All the participants will perform with the same rhythm section.

-The Organiser shall provide accommodation and boarding at the Krzysztof Penderecki European Centre for Music in Lusławice.
-All the other costs, such as accommodation in Cracow, travel, meals and (optional) insurance, shall be covered by the participants themselves.
+All the costs, such as accommodation in Cracow, travel, meals and (optional) insurance, shall be covered by the participants themselves.

 8. Online streaming and recording